sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Aggregate
 ==========

-Fire Insights provide processors that shows aggregates for combinations of values in the selected columns.
+Fire Insights provide processors that show aggregates for combinations of values in the selected columns.

 Aggregate Processors in Fire Insights